diejel/Puppet-course-notes/Puppet_notes.md

   `$ sudo hostnamectl set-hostname puppetserver.example.com`

 ## Master
-- For CentOS based, you can use rpm for adding the repository
+- For CentOS based, you can use rpm for upgrading/installing the package

   Eg: `$ sudo rpm -Uvh <URL>`